-1072 Resorts Management

-Prerequisites: HMT 1000.
+1072 Resorts Management Prerequisites: HMT 1000.
 This course provides students with comprehensive need-to-know information on the management and operation of today's wide range of resorts, from golf courses, ski resorts, spas and casinos to theme parks and cruises.
 Credit: 3 semester hours.

-1073 Cruise Operations Management

-Prerequisite: HMT 1000; HMT 1005.
+1073 Cruise Operations Management Prerequisite: HMT 1000; HMT 1005.
 This course provides a comprehensive analysis of the international cruise lines industry including the history, development, market trends, and operational insights into its management and marketing.
 Operating structures, systems, management practices, and current industry issues are discussed based upon the contemporary cruise experience.
 A FIELD TRIP WITH ADDITIONAL FEES WILL BE REQUIRED.
 CONSENT OF THE INSTRUCTOR REQUIRED BEFORE REGISTRATION.
 Credit: 3 semester hours.

-1075 Hospitality Information Technology

-Prerequisites: HMT 1000; CUS 1102.
-A study of information technology systems used in the hospitality industry both domestically and globally.
-Credit: 3 semester hours.

-1077 Hospitality Security Management

-Prerequisites: HMT 1000.
-Security techniques used to enhance safety of persons and property, including loss prevention, administration, organizing, emergency planning and liability in the hospitality industry.
-Credit: 3 semester hours.

-1080 Hospitality Labor and Management Theory

-Prerequisite: MGT 1001; HMT 1000.
-An analysis of the interaction of the work environment: examination of organizational behavior and structures to include labor and management interactions.
+1074 Gaming Operations Management This course provides an overview of the operation and management of commercial casinos and casino hotels focusing on the internal and external environment of the current gaming industry.
+Topics include: Historic development of gaming, organizational and business structure of a casino hotel, casino hotel operations, government regulations, casino marketing and design, gaming consumer behavior, economic and social impact of gaming.
+SPECIAL NOTE: CLASSES MAY BE OFFERED EXTERNALLY UNDER INSTRUCTOR'S SUPERVISION.
+SITE VISITS WILL REQUIRE ADDITIONAL FEES.
+Credit: 3 semester hours 1075 Hospitality Information Technology Prerequisites: HMT 1000; CUS 1102.
+A study of technology used within the hospitality environment.
+Emphasis is placed on cutting technology for managing every aspect of hospitality operations, as well as best practices in web, mobile, and social media.
 Credit: 3 semester hours.
 1093 Independent Study in Hospitality Management Prerequisite: Junior or senior HMT major with a minimum cumulative GPA of 2.75 and Director's permission.
 Individualized independent study.
 Under the guidance of a hospitality management faculty member, a student will pursue an in-depth study of a significant issue or problem in lodging management, restaurant management, travel or tourism, or participate in a lodging management, restaurant management, travel or tourism project.
 Credit: 3 semester hours.